The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 405 Invalid input
 ```

-## Find Wishlist by CustomerId
+## Get Wishlist by CustomerId
-Returns the list of wishlists that belong to the given customer id.
+Returns the list of wishlists that belong to the given customer id (Customer ID is the TWC internal identifier).

 If no wishlists exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlists/customer/{customerId}```